 Keen legal experience as well as a working knowledge in the trade of futures contracts and derivatives is vital to pursuing compensation for wronged investors.Legal Assistance

 Hart David Carson represents clients throughout Chicago and surrounding suburbs in commodities, futures, and derivatives trading disputes.
 Our attorneys can handle every aspect of dispute resolution, including litigation, arbitration, and mediation.
 We litigate against the following entities:

 - Futures commission merchants (FCMs)

 - Commodity trading advisors (CTAs)

 - Any associated person (AP)

 We employ a variety of litigation, arbitration, and mediation services to investors who have been wronged by these entities.
-To learn more or to receive a free consultation, contact Hart & David today.
+To learn more or to receive a free consultation, contact Hart David Carson today.